HC grants possession of AIADMK hq to Palaniswami | Law-Order

 - India

-The Madras High Court on Wednesday set aside the proceedings of the Tamil Nadu Revenue department locking and sealing the AIADMK headquarters here, following the July 11 violence and directed that the keys of the office be handed over to party chief K Palaniswami.
+The Madras High Court on Wednesday set aside the proceedings of the Tamil Nadu Revenue department locking and sealing the AIADMK headquarters here, following the July 11 violence and directed that the keys of the office be handed over to party chief K Palaniswami, a ruling seen as a shot in the arm for the former Chief Minister.

-The judge directed the government to remove the seal and hand over the keys to Palaniswami and also asked the police to provide adequate protection to the office, located on Avvai Shanmugam Salai at Royapettah here.
+The judge directed the Revenue Divisional Officer/Executive Magistrate to remove the seal and hand over the keys to Palaniswami immediately and asked the Royapettah police to provide adequate protection to the office, round the clock, located on Avvai Shanmugam Salai.
+No party cadres shall be allowed inside the office for one month to avoid any untoward incident, the judge added.

 The court dismissed Panneerselvam's plea for granting possession of the party headquarters, 'MGR Maaligai,' to him.

-The judge also directed the party cadres not to enter the headquarters for a month to avoid any untoward incidents.
-The Revenue Divisional Officer (RDO) had sealed the premises following a violent clash that broke out between supporters of Palaniswami and Panneerselvam on July 11, when an AIADMK General Council, its highest decision-making body, picked the former as its interim general secretary, squeezing out OPS.
+The RDO had sealed the premises following violent clash that broke out between supporters of Palaniswami and Panneerselvam on July 11, when a meeting of the AIADMK General Council, its highest decision-making body, picked the former as its interim general secretary, squeezing out OPS, whom it 'expelled' from the organisation.
+In his 61 page judgment, the judge cited a similar incident that occurred in 1988 involving late Janaki, wife of AIADMK founder M G Ramachandran, in respect of the subject property, before the court.
+And it had held that even three days prior, Janaki had been in possession of the premises, the judge pointed out and applied the same theory in his present order.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)